The Cinema Site

 The Society supports the proposal for a cultural hub based on the Library, Museum, Art Gallery and Adult Education Centre.
 We believe this is necessary to enable the town’s collections of pictures, costumes and Tunbridgeware to be properly displayed, and the most popular library in Kent to have the space it requires.
 The necessary refurbishment and extension of the listed buildings could also provide for community workshops, to tell the Tunbridge Wells Story, and rehouse services from the Gateway.

 The Town Hall

-The Council’s proposals for the Cultural Hub do not at present include the Assembly Hall or the Town Hall, adjacent parts of the listed civic complex.
-Both need investment to meet modern standards, and would be prohibitively expensive to replace.
-The Society has submitted proposals for the Council to modernise the buildings internally, link them and retain them in Council use with public access, with surplus space rented out.
+The Council’s proposals for the Assembly Hall and the Town Hall are the subject of great controversy and debate.
+The Society submitted proposals for the Council to modernise the buildings internally, link them and retain them in Council use with public access, with surplus space rented out.
 The whole civic complex would then function as an active community centre, with business, representative and administrative functions linked to the arts and educational side in the Hub.
 This has been overlooked in place of a huge scheme involving building new offices on the Mount Pleasant Car Park and a new theatre on the Great Hall Car Park.